Bankruptcy: a plain English guide to the bankruptcy option

 If you fail to agree he can apply to the court for this order to be ratified by a judge.
 To fail to maintain such a payment may be an offence.
 A trustee may seek to recover these amounts directly.
 If you fail to comply he/she may seek to sell property or other assets that he holds on the creditors behalf.
 Of course there has also a risk of incurring the wrath of the court and a prison sentence is possible.

 Once made bankrupt you may not be, without the permission of the court, a director of a limited company in the United Kingdom.
 To do so is a criminal offence.
 You may not act as a manager of a limited company in the United Kingdom or in act in the formation of a company in the United Kingdom during the course of your bankruptcy.

-During bankruptcy you may not obtain credit of greater than 250 it without disclosing that you are an undischarged bankrupt.
-To do so as a criminal offence.
+During bankruptcy you may not obtain credit of greater than 250 without disclosing that you are an undischarged bankrupt.
+To do so is a criminal offence.

 Whilst you may continue to trade as a sole trader or a severe restrictions placed upon the bankrupt.
 For example you must not trade under a new name or different name to that which you traded under prior to being made bankrupt.
 If you trade in a different name this is a criminal offence.

-Once the bankruptcy term is complete and ou have conformed to the wishes of the trustee in bankruptcy; you are discharged from bankruptcy.
+Once the bankruptcy term is complete and you have conformed to the wishes of the trustee in bankruptcy; you are discharged from bankruptcy.

-Although this means that most debts are written off some are not such as government fines, child-support etc as discussed previously.
-However debts to the Inland Revenue, VAT and other trade creditors in the period up to your bankruptcy are written off.
+Although this means that most debts are written off some are not such as Government fines and child-support etc. However, debts to the Inland Revenue, VAT and other trade creditors in the period up to your bankruptcy are written off.